Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 19

 interesting natter around the fire

-and our principal problem was -
+& our principle problem was -

 what is the height up the wall -

-Hand drawn diagram-see original document
+Hand drawn diagram - see original document

-15ft ladder & 5 Ft sq. box
+15ft ladder & 5 ft sq. box

 I had a run around the perimeter

-with Jack & had tea. had a shower
+with Jack & had tea.
+Had a shower

 & shave & hit the hay.